Historical Society of Forest Park

 Parichy Stadium

 Parichy Stadium in Forest Park was at the Northwest corner of Harlem and Harrison.
-The stadium also featured a great restaurant and a museum for memorabilia.
+The stadium also featured a great restaurant and the first baseball museum ever established, predating the National Baseball Hall of Fame in Cooperstown.
 Across the street was Vogel’s Tavern.
-The Rockford Peaches and the Racine Belles from the All American Girls Baseball League played some games there.
-In 1954 the stadium was torn down to make way for Eisenhower Expressway expansion.
+In 1954 the stadium was torn down to make way for the Eisenhower Expressway expansion.

 Picture